-After examining the documents provided by the party for the review, the authorised officer of the AEC identified two issues relating to compliance with disclosure obligations under ss 314AB and 314AE of the Electoral Act.
-The issues are discussed in detail below.
+After examining the documents provided by the party for the review, the authorised officer of the AEC identified an issue relating to compliance with disclosure obligations under section 314AC of the Electoral Act.
+The issue is discussed in detail below.